wordofwarning/wordofwarning.org/current/2023/raz/index.md

 >*Extraordinary piece of storytelling… Relentlessly bleak, yet totally compelling… A dreamlike, other-wordly space*<br>&nbsp;— <a href="https://www.rotherhamadvertiser.co.uk/leisure/view,theatre-review-unnatural-cycles-a-ghost-story-at-sheffield-playhouse_43783" target="_blank">Rotherham Advertiser on *Unnatural Cycles*</a><br>*Nothing short of astonishing*<br>&nbsp;— <a href="https://www.exposedmagazine.co.uk" target="_blank">Mark Perkins, Exposed Magazine on *My Jerusalem*</a><br>*As perceptive of the personal as she is the political*<br>&nbsp;— <a href="https://nowthenmagazine.com" target="_blank">Now Then Magazine on *My Jerusalem*</a><br>*Revels in its power to challenge perceptions + prejudice… Nags at how the wider world may view Jewish women, and pulls back this woman's reality*<br>&nbsp;— <a href="https://loureviews.blog/2021/07/20/review-my-jerusalem-applecart-arts-online" target="_blank">LouReviews on *My Jerusalem*</a>

 #### Credits
 Written, performed, original music by Avital Raz<br>Directed by Gillian Lees<br>Dramaturgy by Peader Kirk + Gillian Lees<br>Videography by Chris Davis<br>Header Image by Darren Andrews

-***tbc***<br>Commissioned by Sheffield Theatres, Contact, Lancaster Arts.<br>Supported using public funding by the National Lottery through Arts Council England.
+Commissioned by Sheffield Theatres, Contact, Lancaster Arts.<br>Supported using public funding by the National Lottery through Arts Council England.

 #### Websites
 <a href="http://avitalraz.com/unnatural-cycles--a-ghost-story" target="_blank">avitalraz.com</a> · <a href="https://facebook.com/avitalrazmusic" target="_blank">Avital Raz on Facebook</a> · <a href="https://instagram.com/avital.raz" target="_blank">Insta: avital.raz</a> · <a href="https://twitter.com/avitalraz" target="_blank">@avitalraz</a> · <a href="https://twitter.com/hashtag/UnnaturalCycles" target="_blank">#UnnaturalCycles</a>